lgaydosh/despair_ml_public/README.md

 # despair
 Prediction of behaviors associated with despair, hypothesized to be responsible for decline of life expectancy in the US

-## Backround
+## Background

-Prediction of behaviors associated with despair, including suicidal ideation, drug abuse, ilicit drup use, opoid use, problematic drinking.
+Prediction of behaviors associated with despair, including suicidal ideation, drug abuse, illicit drug use, opioid use, problematic drinking.
 The behaviors are associated with despair, which may be responsible for the drop in life expectancy in the US over the last few years.

 ## Data